bdjiang/simple-casino/README.txt

-For this PA, I pretty much followed the basic directions for making the Card and Deck class.
+A simple text based casino game with betting.

-The Card class is self explanatory; in the Deck class I used the shuffle method from the Wiki article.
+The Card class is self explanatory; in the Deck class I used the Fisher-Yates shuffle method.

 In the Casino class, I tried to be as user friendly as possible.
 I made sure everything was explained, and that everything that was happening in the game was being updated for the user to see.